-- Better mental health such as increased self-esteem and less social isolation
+Better mental health such as increased self-esteem and less social isolation

+>

-For more information on the benefits of Tai Chi for seniors, see the following published articles from Dr. Fuzhong Li:
+> For more information on the benefits of Tai Chi for seniors, see the following published articles from Dr. Fuzhong Li:

+>

-Tai Chi Classes
+> Tai Chi Classes

+>

-If you are interested in attending a class view the list of Fitness Classes for Older Adults (including Tai Chi: Moving for Better Balance, Stepping On and Otago) listings to see classes available in Oregon and SW Washington.
+> If you are interested in attending a class view the list of Fitness Classes for Older Adults (including Tai Chi: Moving for Better Balance, Stepping On and Otago) list to see classes available in Oregon and SW Washington.
 The classes are subject to change, so please contact the facility for current information.

+>

-Tai Chi: Moving for Better Balance Instructor Certification
+> Tai Chi: Moving for Better Balance Instructor Certification